Vidyashreeks/Hedge-Your-Bets-/README.md

 <p>

 ## :question: About:
-**Pig Game** is a free game made for you to spend free time.
+**HEDGE YOUR BETS** is a free game made for you to spend free time.
 The rules are simple:

 - Each turn, a player repeatedly rolls a dice until either a 1 is rolled or the player decides to "hold".
 - If the player rolls a 1, they score nothing and it becomes the next player's turn.
 If the player rolls any other number, it is added to their turn total and the player's turn continues.